 A Czech literary alchemist who spun the absurd poetry of everyday life and drunken pub tales into world-class fiction.

-Bohumil Hrabal spent much of his life in the shadows of more overtly political Czech writers, yet his work captures the soul of 20th-century Czechoslovakia with unmatched humor and melancholy.
-He worked as a railway clerk, a steel mill laborer, and a paper baler—jobs that directly fed his writing, which celebrated the glorious, rambling stories of ordinary people in Prague's pubs.
-His novels, like 'Closely Watched Trains' and 'I Served the King of England,' are masterclasses in tragicomedy, finding profound humanity in bureaucracy, sex, and the surreal disruptions of war and communism.
-Hrabal's signature style, a cascading stream of anecdote and reflection he called 'palavering,' made him a beloved figure.
-While the state occasionally censored him, his books circulated in samizdat and found a massive audience, cementing his status as the writer who best understood the Czech capacity for resilience through laughter and tall tales.
+Bohumil Hrabal wrote 'Closely Watched Trains' and 'I Served the King of England,' novels that capture the soul of 20th-century Czechoslovakia with unmatched humor and melancholy.
+He worked as a railway clerk, a steel mill laborer, and a paper baler—jobs that directly fed his writing, which celebrated the rambling stories of ordinary people in Prague's pubs.
+His signature style, a cascading stream of anecdote and reflection he called 'palavering,' made him a beloved figure.
+While the state occasionally censored him, his books circulated in samizdat and found a massive audience.
+Hrabal understood the Czech capacity for resilience through laughter and tall tales.

 1901–1927